 How to avoid the cookies from breaking when assembling?

-- These peanut butter Oreos are thin crispy cookies.
+- These peanut butter Oreos are thin and crisp.
 When sandwiching them, there is a tendency for these to crack if you apply too much pressure when pressing them together.

-- The best way to assemble the cookies would be to flatten the filling slightly before placing it on the cookies.
-The other way is to apply the pressure in pressing the cookies in the center rather than the sides.
-That should help ensure the cookies do not crack easily too.
+- The best way to assemble these would be to flatten the filling slightly before placing it on the cookies.
+The other way is to apply the pressure in pressing them in the center rather than the sides.
+That should help ensure they do not crack easily too.

 How to store the cookies